 The worst scenario is where developers are making code changes but you have no idea of how to measure if that’s making things better or worse.
 Or even customers finding issues that are associated with those things.
 AI has a massive part to play here and I think everyone recognizes that they’ve got to get better at the testing part of development but also the testing part of maintenance of existing products.

 Andy, it’s been absolutely superb to hear about your expertise and inside around DevOps adoption and the inclusion of AI and why it’s so critical around that.
-For the listeners and viewers at home if you have any further questions feel free to reach out to us at [email protected] or you can find further information on our website www.diffblue.com.
+For the listeners and viewers at home if you have any further questions you can find further information on our website www.diffblue.com.
 Again, thank you very much Andy.